Dev1ce

-Nicolai Hvilshøj Reedtz (born 8 September 1995), better known as dev1ce (pronounced and sometimes spelled as device), is a Danish professional Counter-Strike: Global Offensive player for Astralis.
+Nicolai Hvilshøj Reedtz (born 8 September 1995), better known as dev1ce (pronounced and sometimes spelled as device), is a Danish professional Counter-Strike 2 player for Astralis.
 On his first stint in Astralis, he became the first (along with three of his then-teammates) to win 4 majors in CS:GO, and to win 3 majors consecutively.
 He is regarded as one of the best players of all time, consistently playing at a very high individual level since 2014.

 Early life

-Reedtz was born on 8 September 1995 in Vejle, Region of Southern Denmark.
+Dev1ce was born on 8 September 1995 in Vejle, Region of Southern Denmark.
 He began playing video games when he was a teen with his brother as his talent was immediately noticeable.
 He was also an exceptional badminton player.
-In fact, at age 14 the big clubs in Denmark wanted him to play for them.
+In fact, at age 14, approximately two years after the creation of his Steam account, the big clubs in Denmark wanted him to play for them.
 He turned their offers down, citing a knee injury and a higher level of passion for video games.
 He began his esports career in Counter-Strike: Source, playing for Copenhagen Wolves.

 Career

 2013

-Reedtz's first official CS:GO debut was with the Swedish team Fnatic as a temporary stand-in in March 2013 in the ESL Major Series One – Spring 2013: Cup #4.
-After that, he started in the Copenhagen Wolves team with Nico, cajunb, dupreeh and Fetish.
+Dev1ce's first official CS:GO debut was with the Swedish team Fnatic as a temporary stand-in in March 2013 in the ESL Major Series One – Spring 2013: Cup #4.
+After that, he started in the Copenhagen Wolves team with Nico, cajunb, dupreeh and FeTiSh.
 He won several small events with Copenhagen Wolves and in the DreamHack Winter 2013, the biggest event in 2013, he finished at fifth to eighth place.